jacksleight/statamic-focal-link/README.md

 ## Link Fieldtype Compatibility

-I’ve tried to make this fieldtype work as seamlessly as possible with the built-in Link fieldtype.
+This fieldtype tries to work as seamlessly as possible with the built-in Link fieldtype, by wrapping a Link field and then bolting on the additional features.
 Depending on the link this either stores values in an identical format or a suffixed format.

 Any Link field can be changed to a Focal Link field and the values will be compatible.
-If you change a Focal Link field back to a Link field Entry values with a query or fragment set will not be compatible, the suffixes will need to be removed.
+However if you change a Focal Link field back to a Link field Entry values with a query or fragment set will not be compatible, the suffixes will need to be removed.

 <!-- statamic:hide -->